-While the list below is a comprehensive list of techniques, Year 11 and 12 Matrix English Students have an extensive 30+ page Glossary of Techniques with detailed definitions and examples included at the end of each Matrix Theory Book.
+While the list below is a comprehensive list of literary techniques, Year 11 and 12 Matrix English Students have an extensive 30+ page Glossary of Techniques with detailed definitions and examples included at the end of each Matrix Theory Book.

 A well-known example of an allegorical text is George Orwell’s Animal Farm.
 If you are analysing this text, you should read extracts as examples of allegories.
 For example, Napoleon is an allegorical counterpart of the Soviet leader Joseph Stalin.